 #3: Youth Mobility Scheme (T5)

-The Youth Mobility Scheme (T5) is open to people aged between 18-30 years old who hold passports from nine eligible countries, or who hold one of three British Overseas passports.
+This scheme is open to individuals aged 18-30 who hold passports from nine eligible countries, or one of three British Overseas passports.

 #4: Hong Kong British National (Overseas) Visa

 The British National (Overseas) visa, launched in January 2021, allows BN(O) passport holders to live, work and study in the UK for up to five years.

 The Graduate Immigration Visa, launched on 1 July 2021, is designed for recent graduates from UK universities to live and work in the UK for up to two years after completing their studies.

 The Tier 1 Investor visa allows individuals to live and work in the UK if they have an approved investment plan and are willing to invest a minimum of £2m.

 The Global Talent visa is open to all nationalities, aimed at individuals recognized as leaders or emerging leaders in technology.

 #8: Start-up Visa

 The Start-up visa is designed for individuals who are establishing a business in the UK for the first time.
 You must have an innovative, viable, and scalable business idea that’s endorsed by an approved body.